-For the past three years, the Mediterranean diet has been ranked the top diet for overall health by U.S. News & World Report.
-Aside from being nonrestrictive and relatively simple to follow, the Mediterranean diet has many proven health benefits, like reducing metabolic diseases, improving heart health, and supporting healthy aging.
+For years, the Mediterranean diet has been ranked the top diet for overall health by U.S. News & World Report.
+Aside from being nonrestrictive, flexible, and relatively simple to follow, the Mediterranean diet has many proven health benefits, like reducing the risk of metabolic syndrome, improving heart health, and supporting healthy aging1.

 Whether you choose to follow the eating style for its delicious and vast range of whole foods, or for its known health benefits, there's no better meal to start with than breakfast.
 We rounded up 11 of our favorite breakfast recipes that you can enjoy while following a Mediterranean diet:

-This Spanish omelet, also called a Spanish tortilla, is made with high-fiber potatoes and nourishing vegetables like red bell peppers and sweet onions.
+This Spanish omelet, also called a Spanish tortilla or Tortilla española,, is made with high-fiber potatoes and nourishing vegetables like red bell peppers and sweet onions.
 Though it's technically a breakfast food, the Mediterranean staple is also great for lunch or dinner.

-Though this keto breakfast pizza calls for pepperoni, simply substituting sautéed spinach, roasted red peppers, or onions will make it both nutritious and Med-diet-approved.
+Though this keto breakfast pizza calls for pepperoni, simply substituting sautéed spinach, roasted red peppers (feel free to use canned peppers), or onions will make it both nutritious and Med-diet-approved.

 Oatmeal with an egg is surprisingly not the same thing as savory oatmeal.
 While you can add pureed vegetables or savory spices, this meal can also be enjoyed more traditionally with berries, cinnamon, and honey.
 The eggs simply work to make the dish creamier and more filling.